 STATS 380 : Statistical Computing

 This course is designed to provide an introduction to programming with the R programming language.
 The course will provide a general introduction to programming and discuss the specific techniques which make it possible to use R productively.
 After successfully completing the course, students should be able to develop new software components for their own use or for use by others.
-Topics studied include: Fundamentals of Programming (basic data structures, control-flow and vectorisation, creating new functions); Applications (data processing, visualising data in R).
+The skills in this course will benefit any student interested in big data, numerical computation and data science.

 Capabilities Developed in this Course